Banner Latinobarometro

 What do the percentages mean?

-By default you will see percentages over column totals, but you can change them to percentages over row total, over sample total or even see absolute values.
+By default you will see percentages over column totals, but you can switch to row totals, sample totals, or show absolute values.

 Why don’t the percentages add up to 100%?